senzing-garage/template-python/README.md

     sudo make docker-build
     ```

-    Note: `sudo make docker-build-development-cache` can be used to create cached docker layers.
+    Note: `sudo make docker-build-development-cache` can be used to create cached Docker layers.

 ## Examples